audiofeature/DeepLearningTutorial_2019/README.md

 ### Mac OS

-If you haven't installed Python PIP earlier, start a Terminal and do the follwoing:
+If you haven't installed Python PIP earlier, start a Terminal and do the following:

 ```
 xcode-select --install